Quantum state merging with bound entanglement: PPT quantum state merging

-\textbf{\emph{PPT quantum state merging.}}\emph{ }We are now in position to introduce the aforementioned task of PPT quantum state merging (PQSM).
+We are now in position to introduce the aforementioned task of PPT quantum state merging (PQSM).
 In this task, Bob and Charlie aim to merge their parts of the total state $\rho=\rho^{ABC}$ by using PPT assisted LOCC operations, see Fig.~\ref{fig:setup} for illustration.
 A natural figure of merit for this process is the fidelity of PQSM:

 with fidelity $F(\rho,\sigma)=\mathrm{Tr}(\sqrt{\rho}\sigma\sqrt{\rho})^{1/2}$.
 In the above expression, the target state $\sigma_{t}=\sigma_{t}^{ACR}$ is the same as $\rho=\rho^{ABC}$ up to relabeling of the systems $B$ and $R$, where $R$ is an additional register in Charlie's hands.
 The final state $\sigma_{f}=\sigma_{f}^{ACR}$ shared by Alice and Charlie is given by